 Furthermore, the GDPR will continue to be relevant for many organisations in the UK – most obviously those operating internationally.
 So, as we will have to comply with the GDPR, it remains important to understand the implications of the GDPR.

 If you are currently subject to the DPA, it is likely that you will also be subject to the GDPR.

 This means that UK business will need to comply with various new features of the regulations, including breach notification and data portability.
 Failing to comply with these provisions, could preclude you from dealing with EU-based customers and partners.

-Our Information Governance Compliance review service is an ideal place to assess your GDPR-readiness, and crucially, ensure that you can demonstrate compliance.
+Our Risk and Readiness Assessment is an ideal place to audit your GDPR-readiness, and crucially, ensure that you can demonstrate compliance.